accredible/accredible-business-analytics-take-home-exercise/README.md

 - The SQL query/s you have written
 - The presentation of the data to a non-technical audience

 Our expectation is that this exercise should take approximately 2 hours to complete thoroughly.
 Most importantly, we’d like to understand how you would tackle the data problem and present the results to a key business stakeholder.
-Thus, the final model and visualizations do not have to be perfect.
+Thus, the final model and visualisations do not have to be perfect.
 Finally, have fun and we look forward to talking through your solutions!